JO-YE/alx-system_engineering-devops/0x01-shell_permissions/README.md

            Other users: all the permissions

 9-Write a script that sets the mode of the file hello to this: -rwxr-x-wx 1 julien julien 23 Sep 20 14:25 hello

+10-Write a script that sets the mode of the file hello the same as olleh’s mode.
+Note: the mode of olleh will not always be 664.
+Make sure your script works for any mode.